SimonG11/Tetris-Game-Python/README.md

 # Tetris Game: Object Oriented Programmin in Python
 This is a small project to showcase object-oriented programming in Python.
-No image assets are used for this project; everything is being drawn using a Tkinter wrapper library.
+No image assets are used for this project; everything is being rendered using a Tkinter wrapper library.

 Using the Tkinter wrapper in `graphics.py` I define a class `Block` which is used as a building block for each of the Tetris shapes.
 Each tetris shape gets its own class which is inheretid from the `Shape` class to draw our shape.
 The `Shape` class contains the relative position of the blocks for each particular shape, along with the shape position on the board.
 Additionally each shape has a color assigned to it randomly at the time of instantiation.
 You get the idea!